dutertetimes/dutertetimes.github.io/news/_posts/2016-08-19-20160819T100952-Coast Guard's New Multi-Role Ship.md

     link: http://cnnphilippines.com/news/2016/08/18/Coast-Guard-new-ship-West-Philippine-Sea-patrol.html
 ---

-The first Multi-Role Response Vessel (MRRV) built by Japan Marine United Corporation (JMUC) at the Yokohama Shipyard under the Maritime Safety Capability Improvement Project (MSCIP) for the Philippine Coast Guard (PCG) under the new Department of Transportation (DOTr) has arrived on 18 August.
+The first Multi-Role Response Vessel (MRRV) built by Japan Marine United Corporation (JMUC) at the Yokohama Shipyard under the Maritime Safety Capability Improvement Project (MSCIP) for the Philippine Coast Guard (PCG) has arrived on 18 August.
 The ship departed from Japan on August 11 with two (2) PCG officers and ten (10) non-officers onboard.

 The MSCIP is implemented as an Official Development Assistance (ODA) via a tied loan extended by the Japan International Cooperation Agency (JICA).